 Each state has laws affecting what happens to a body after death.
 For example, most states have unique rules about embalming, burial or cremation, scattering ashes, and how to get a death certificate.
 Here are some answers to common questions about post-death matters in Alaska.

+Getting copies of the death certificate.
 You may need to obtain copies of a death certificate for a number of reasons.
-You may simply want to keep a copy for your personal records or, if you are in charge of wrapping up the deceased person’s affairs, you may require multiple, official copies to carry out your job.
-You will need to submit a certified copy of the death certificate each time you claim property or benefits that belonged to the deceased person, including life insurance proceeds, Social Security benefits, payable on death accounts, veterans benefits, and many others.
+You may simply want to keep a copy for your personal records or, if you are in charge of wrapping up the deceased person's affairs, you may require multiple official copies to carry out your job.
+You'll need to submit a certified copy of the death certificate each time you claim property or benefits that belonged to the deceased person, including life insurance proceeds, Social Security benefits, payable-on-death accounts, veterans benefits, and many others.

 Embalming is a process in which blood is drained from the body and replaced with fluids that delay disintegration.
 Though it is still a common procedure, embalming is rarely necessary; refrigeration serves the same purpose.

 In Alaska, there are no laws requiring a body to be embalmed.
 (Public health regulations used to require embalming if a body was shipped into or out of the state, but those rules were repealed in 2006.)
 Currently, the health department may embalm a body if the body cannot reach its destination within 24 hours of death, but only with permission from the family or legal representative of the deceased person.
 (For current rules about transportation of human remains, see 7 Alaska Administrative Code 35.100.)

 A casket is often the single greatest expense incurred after a death.
 The average cost of a casket is more than $2,000, and the price can run into the $10,000-$20,000 range for more elaborate designs and expensive materials.
 Whether due to the cost or for other reasons, some people prefer to forgo a casket altogether.